TeaHaus App

 Tea is organized into 9 categories, corresponding with the way they're arranged in store.
 In the Browse tab, users can find tea based on these categories, also split into caffeinated and non-caffeinated.

 Liked tea is automatically saved to the pinned collection.
-Users have the ability to make custom collections for tea.
+Users have the ability to make custom collections for tea, similar to the functionality that playlists or moodboards serve for various moods, seasons, occasions etc.!

 The homepage showcases various recommendations and quizzes for tea, including popular, featured, tea quiz, random tea generator, about TeaHaus, and FAQ.